 So how much does it take to make it big in America?
 How much cash do you need to be considered rich?

-It depends on where you live, on your lifestyle, and who you hang out with.
+It all depends on where you live, on your lifestyle, and who you hang out with.
 That is an accurate but lame answer.
 So here are some specific guidelines that provide a more useful benchmark.

 A Million Dollars?

 Although a million dollars isn’t worth what it used to, it’s still a popular asset threshold to determine whether you’re rich.
 Leonard Beeghley, author of “Society in Focus” (2005), defines the rich as the top 5% of households or those with a net worth – including home equity – of at least $1 million.
 Although a million bucks is still a lot of dough, it no longer is enough to put you into the top 5%.
 As of 2012, it requires a net worth of $1.9 million to make it into the top 5%.
-According to the Tax Policy Center, in 2012, a household income of $208,810 would put you within the top 5% richest households in the country.
+According to the Tax Policy Center, a household income of $208,810 would put you within the top 5% richest households in the country.
 Getting into the truly exclusive 1% group wasn’t so easy: you needed an income of $521,411.

 The Spectrem Group’s survey asked investors what net worth you need to be considered rich.
 Results varied widely by age: 45% of investors under 40 felt $1 million was the threshold, but only 22% of investors older than 60 felt $1 million was enough to call yourself rich.

 It’s hard to swallow that having a net worth of a million dollars isn’t enough to make you rich; but if that’s all it takes, there’s an awful lot of rich people in the United States.
-According to Spectrem Group’s survey, there were 8.6 million millionaires in the United States, in 2012.
+According to Spectrem Group’s survey, there were 8.6 million millionaires in the United States.

 A Million Bucks and a House?